Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 tar -czf offer-ec.tar.gz .env -C tool/ config.json
 ```

-<Highlight color="red">кажется эта команда не совсем корректна, папка с .env и папка с config.json обе находятся в корневой папке provider tools - нужно указать путь к env тоже</Highlight>

-Once you have the archive with the two files, upload it to a storage using the [files upload](/developers/cli_commands/files/upload) command:
+Once you have the `offer-ec.tar.gz` archive with the two files, move it to the SPCTL directory and upload it to a storage using the [files upload](/developers/cli_commands/files/upload) command:

 ```
-./spctl files upload offer-ec.tar.gz --storage 25,30 --min-rent-minutes 120
+./spctl files upload offer-ec.tar.gz --storage 25,30 --min-rent-minutes 10080
 ```

 Then, run the [workflows create](/developers/cli_commands/workflows/create) command with the `resource.json` resulted from the upload: